ecmwf-projects/cads-messages/contents/insitu/2024-06-01-warning-insitu-gridded-observations-europe.md

 live: true
 ---

-The  previous API syntax was sligtly modofied.
-Please replace any dots by underscores in your old  API requests.
+The previous API syntax was slightly modified.
+Please replace any dots with underscores in your old API requests.